ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*

-Delay before automatic disarm in seconds\.
+Delay before automatic disarm in seconds after landing touchdown detection\.
 A value of zero disables auto disarm\.
+If Emergency Motor stop active\, delay time is half this value\.

 +----------+---------+